jessicakilby/iifeInClass/README.md

-# iife practice in class
+# IIFE Sedan

 ## Description
-Introduction to iife syntax and structure.
+IIFE practice in class:  introduction to iife syntax and structure.

 ## How to run
 In your terminal run: